junguler/junguler.github.io/README.md

  * [link extra page to home](https://github.com/junguler/junguler.github.io#link-the-second-page-to-our-homepage-and-vise-versa)

 ### first step
-make a github account, start a new repo with your user name and add `.github.io` at the end of it, see [here](https://pages.github.com/) for detailed information
+make a github account, start a new repo with your username and add `.github.io` at the end of it, see [here](https://pages.github.com/) for detailed information

 ### make index.html
 make a new file named `index.html` this will be your home page, lets put the basic stuff in it